Cite this answer

 Abaloparatide shows greater selectivity for the RG conformation of the PTH1 receptor, associated with transient cAMP signaling and predominantly anabolic effects.
 This reduces bone resorption relative to teriparatide, giving a more favorable bone formation-to-resorption ratio.

-The ACTIVE trial of 2,463 patients showed abaloparatide reduced vertebral fractures by 86 percent and non-vertebral fractures by 43 percent versus placebo over 18 months, with greater hip and femoral neck BMD improvements compared to teriparatide.
+The ACTIVE trial of 2,463 patients showed abaloparatide reduced vertebral fractures by 86 percent (relative reduction) and non-vertebral fractures by 43 percent (relative reduction) versus placebo over 18 months, with greater hip and femoral neck BMD improvements compared to teriparatide.

 Common side effects include hypercalciuria, dizziness from orthostatic hypotension, nausea, headache, palpitations, injection site reactions, upper abdominal pain, and fatigue.
 Patients should be able to sit or lie down after initial doses in case of orthostatic symptoms.
 Cumulative lifetime use is limited to 2 years, after which patients typically transition to an antiresorptive therapy such as alendronate to preserve bone gains.